San Pascual, Masbate: Demographics

 In the 2020 census, the population of San Pascual, Masbate, was 44,449 people, with a density of sigfig 44,449/246.65.

 Economy

 Tourism

 One of the popular tourist destinations in the municipality of San Pascual is the Sombrero Island with its pure white sand beach.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: